This post may contain affiliate links. Please read our disclosure policy.

 The lemon ginger tea benefits can be enhanced by the addition of honey, which is known for its antibacterial and soothing properties.
 Ginger is excellent for digestion and reducing inflammation, while honey helps coat and calm an irritated throat.
 Together, ginger and honey tea can help alleviate symptoms of colds and flu, improve digestion, and provide a natural energy boost.

-More Home Remedies for Cold and Flu
+More Natural Remedies for Cold and Flu

-Thirteen years ago, I went on a wellness journey to discover the best home remedies for coughs, colds, flu, and whatever came our way.
+Thirteen years ago, I started on this wellness journey to discover the best home remedies for coughs, colds, and flu.
+Some we’re a bit wild and I only did once, whereas others were winners and I still use.
 Here are a few recipes that have stuck with me over the years:

-- Homemade vapor rub: this is a perfect natural remedy for cough + decongestant.
+- Homemade Vapor Rub: this is a perfect natural remedy for cough + decongestant.
 Use it on the chest, as well as the feet to soothe.

 Ginger Lemon Honey Tea